Looking to treat the cyclist in your life? Though it might seem like they've got everything, there are plenty of potential new additions...

 Pro Cycling Trumps pack – £9.99

-Know a rider who wants more than badges?
-There are two versions of the Pro Cycling Trumps cards for 2017 – each featuring a set of 54 riders, rated on their abilities across time trails, breakaways, one day races, climbing, sprint, and GC.
+Looking to go one up from badges?
+There are several versions of the Pro Cycling Trumps cards – each featuring a set of 54 riders, rated on their abilities across time trails, breakaways, one day races, climbing, sprint, and GC.

 Cycling Souvenirs road markers – £16